 Arthritis creates such dilemmas for its sufferers.
-There are medications that alleviate pain reasonably well, but many or most of them have serious side effects.
+Some medications alleviate pain reasonably well, but many or most of them have serious side effects.
 Narcotics cause addiction if they are used for extended periods; so do tramadol (Ultram) and pregabalin (Lyrica), which are sometimes prescribed for painful joints.
-NSAIDs also ease joint pain temporarily, but they can cause digestive problems, harm the kidneys or raise the risk of heart attacks.
+NSAIDs may ease joint pain temporarily, but they can cause digestive problems, harm the kidneys or raise the risk of heart attacks.
 Could you take MSM for joint pain?

 Trouble with Diclofenac: